ajcr/molloy/README.md

 ```
 We've just defined our starting collection of marbles by passing a dictionary of counts.
 This should look very familiar if you've ever used Python's `collections.Counter` class.

-Now we can use the `count_sets` method to solve the problem:
+Now we can use the `count_sets()` method to solve the problem:
 ``` python
 >>> marbles.count_sets(13, 'red < 5 and blue >= 3 and yellow >= 3')
 30
 ```
-So there are 30 ways to choose a set meeting the constraints.
+So there are 30 ways to choose a set of 13 marbles meeting the constraints.

 Notice that the constraint is given as a string.
 Molloy parses the string as a Python expression and translates it into a computation to solve the problem.
 This allows for a versatile and concise way of giving the problem to the program.